thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

 #### About the Training

 You or your team should attend our 4-day **Angular Master Class** training.
-This is the first time for a public **4-day** training!
+Developers should note that this is the first time we have offered a public **4-day** training!

-The reason we added another day is because we want to teach our brand new course material focused on  **Redux and ngrx**.
+> The reason we added another day is because we want to teach our brand new course material focused on  **Redux and ngrx**.

 *  Day 1: Jump Start with full, high-level introduction to Angular
 *  Day 2: Observables & Component Architecture